jjmontesl/cubesviewer/doc/guide/cubesviewer-gui-installation.md

 * Django 1.3

-Django applications can run on local SQLite files, but if you plan to run on a different database system, you may need to install also the Python connectors for the appropriate database backend (i. python-mysqldb).
+Django applications can run on local SQLite files, but if you plan to run on a different database system, you may need to install also the Python connectors for the appropriate database backend (ie. python-mysqldb).

 ## 3 - Download and install CubesViewer

 Download CubesViewer project from GitHub (https://github.com/jjmontesl/cubesviewer).
 You can use 'git' or [download the ZIP version](https://github.com/jjmontesl/cubesviewer/archive/master.zip) of the project.

-Put the content of the /src directory of the project, in the target directory of your choice (ie../opt/cubesviewer in a Linux environment).
+Put the content of the /src directory of the project, in the target directory of your choice.

 ## 4 - Configure the application.